-Collectively we have more 40 years of dancing and teaching experience.
+Collectively we have more than 40 years of dancing and teaching experience.

-During this time and from our own experiences as students, we have developed a sensitive and flexible approach towards teaching Tango.
+During this time and from our experiences as students, we have developed a sensitive and flexible approach to teaching Tango.

-We have travelled and danced all over the world gaining knowledge and experience from different instructors, each with their own style of teaching and dancing.
-This resource is now at your fingertips and all in the same room, so now is the time to take advantage of the wealth of knowledge we possess and transfer it across to you, so that you too can enjoy the world of dancing Argentine Tango.
+We have travelled and danced worldwide, gaining knowledge and experience from different instructors, each with their own teaching and dancing style.
+This resource is now at your fingertips and all in the same room, so now is the time to take advantage of the wealth of knowledge we possess and transfer it so that you, too, can enjoy the world of dancing Argentine Tango.

 Our aim, however, is to develop your true understanding of learning Tango, so we have come to some personal conclusions about dancing and teaching Tango which has evolved over the years, and we would like to share them with you.